krishnasrivaibhav2027/astro-admit-flow/SUPABASE_SETUP_INSTRUCTIONS.md

 ALTER FUNCTION public.update_updated_at_column() SET search_path = public;
 ```

-5. Verify the tables were created by going to "Table Editor" in the left sidebar
+5. Verify the tables were created by going to "Table Editor" in the left sidebar.

 ### Option B: Using Supabase CLI